 Certainly they are very different cultures, the Maori are genetically closer to Europeans than Aboriginals.
 Australia is also a vast continent with different language families and different groups.
 Some did engage in warfare, of a quite ritualised variety, raiding was also common.
 But you're right that it doesn't compare to the Maori, who built fortified villages, war canoes, specialised weaponry etc.

 The Maori were also more technologically advanced than the Aboriginals.
 Heck, the ancestors of the Maori and Polynesians more generally were even more advanced.
-They lost technology due to the need to periodically simply their culture to what can fit in a canoe as they expanded across the pacific.
+They lost technology due to the need to periodically simplify their culture to what can fit in a canoe as they expanded across the Pacific.

 How come there was no Polynesian colonisation of Australia?